English Teaching Job In China, Guangzhou

-When we were conducting the actual interview, I said,
+When we were conducting the actual English teaching job interview, I said,

 “How about I do this.”

-I stepped up to the white board again and put on my Steve Irwin voice, and began to speak in full Australian accent.
+I stepped up to the whiteboard again and put on my Steve Irwin voice, and began to speak English in a full Australian accent.

 He said, “That is pretty good.
-We want the students here to get the best experience from all different countries and accents.”
+We want the students here who learn English to get the best experience from all different countries and accents.”

 I said, “I remember this girl who came to Australia, and she had an American accent.
-I asked her, ‘why are you speaking in American?’
-She said, ‘because I had an American teacher in China.’
+I asked her, ‘why are you speaking in American English?’
+She said, ‘because I had an American English teacher in China.’
 Then I said to her, ‘but don’t you know you are coming to Australia?
 You should have learnt an Australian accent’.”

 Head English Teacher Explains His Background

 I said, “Really?
-How did you get that?”
+How did you get full work rights?”

-He said, “My family here are all Chinese.”
+He said, “My family members in China are all Chinese.”

 I said, “That is cool.”